About Us

 Commonwealth Games Scotland member sports meet at least once a year at an AGM.
 Every four years they elect an Executive Board, who are appointed as Directors and manage the affairs of CGS.
 They are appointed for a four year period from the year immediately after each Commonwealth Games.

-The Board consists of an elected Chair, Vice-Chair, Immediate Past Chair, a Board member representing athletes and four Executive members appointed by member sports.
+The Board consists of an independent appointed Chair, a Board member representing athletes and four Executive members appointed by member sports.
 In addition the Board has the power to co-opt up to four non-Executive Directors.

 An Honorary Medical Adviser and Honorary Legal Adviser are also appointed in an advisory capacity.
 All these positions are appointed following an open recruitment process.
 A full list and details of all Board members and advisers can be seen in the Board Members section of the website.

-There are currently four honorary life members, Joan Watt, George Hunter OBE and Dame Louise Martin CBE, with David Webster OBE acting as honorary life president.
+There are currently four honorary life members: Paul Bush OBE, Maureen Campbell OBE, Michael Cavanagh OBE and Dame Louise Martin CBE.
 The Board also appoints representatives of CGS to the Team Scotland Youth Trust, an independent charitable trust, The Chair and Past Chair also represent CGS on the Scottish Commonwealth Games Endowment Fund.
 Representatives also attend meetings of the Commonwealth Games Federation (CGF) and European Region Group of the CGF to help direct strategy and policy of the parent body.

 The Commonwealth Games Scotland Board meets approximately every second month, with an AGM usually held in May or June, with minutes from the Board meetings available to download below.

-Bruce is a consultant in sport sponsorship, marketing and insight, and has been involved with the CGS Board since May 2017.
+Bruce is a consultant in sport sponsorship, marketing and insight, and has been involved with the CGS Board since May 2017 where he leads on Commercial strategy.

 He served as Director, Consulting of YouGov Sport for over seven years, following a two year stint as Head of Group Sponsorship at Royal Bank of Scotland.